gl-cardillo/the-odinbook/README.md

 - Like and comment on posts.
 - Send friend requests and become friends with other users.
 - Check who sent you a friend request.
+- See other users' friends.
+- See and update profile info.
 - Delete post.
 - Delete comments.
 - Delete users.